All in One View

 specified.
 The first line displays the usage instructions.
 This means

-that we may execute test.py
+that we may execute test.py with an optional help option

-for short.
+using --help or -h for short.
 Optional flags

-are denoted with square brackets like this [-h]
+are denoted with square brackets like this [-h].

-method runs the parser and makes our
+The parse_args() method runs the parser and makes our

 arguments available to the user on the command line.
 This makes the

-flag available which displays instructions
+default --help flag available which displays instructions

 and notes that we can customise.
 As we continue to develop our CLI by